Academic Career and Research Areas

 Professor Jirauschek (b.
 1974) works in the area of theoretical and computational photonics.
 His current research activities focus on the modeling of lasers and nano-optoelectronic devices.
 This includes fiber and solid-state lasers for applications in biomedical optics, metrology and ultrafast optics, as well as nanostructured photonic devices, especially quantum cascade lasers for the terahertz and infrared regime.

 Professor Jirauschek studied electrical engineering majoring in electrooptics and optical communications at the University of Karlsruhe (TH).
 He completed his first degree in 2000 and received his doctoral degree in 2004.
 From 2002 to 2005 he worked at the Research Laboratory of Electronics, Massachusetts Institute of Technology.
-He then joined TUM where from 2007 he headed an Emmy Noether research group.
-Since January 2015 he has held a Heisenberg Professorship.
+He then joined TUM where from 2007 he headed an Emmy Noether research group and from 2015 held a Heisenberg Professorship.
 Since 2021 he has been Associate Professor of Computational Photonics.